Maria Sharapova Return To Tennis Mired In Controversy

 “This kind of entry into the tournament should be available only for players who were dropped in the ranking due to injury, illness or other random accident.
 Not for those suspended for doping.
 Maria should rebuild her career in a different way, beginning with smaller events.
 She wouldn’t have a chance for (a wildcard) from my hands (if I was a tournament director).”

-It remains to be seen whether the French Tennis Federation (FFT) will offer Sharapova a wild card entry into the French Open.
+It remains to be seen whether the French Tennis Federation (FFT) will offer Sharapova a wild-card entry into the French Open.
 If Maria places well or even wins the tournament at Stuttgart, she could also qualify for the tournament.

 Why the Controversy?